Ada-Apprenticeships/DAT1-todo-app/README.md

 - `created_at`: TIMESTAMP
 - `is_complete`: INTEGER (0 or 1)

+Once you've created your tables, you'll need to insert some users and todos into your database to check that your tables are defined correctly.

 ### Required SQL Queries

 Write SQL queries for the following operations.
 We have provided a file `queries.sql` inside the `part-1` folder where you can write the queries for each operation.
 For each query, the expected output format is described.